doawoo/teex/README.md

 ## ^ include the above so you can simply do:
 ## ./my_script.exs

-## Load your tex shim file
+## Load your teex shim file
-Code.require_file "/home/aaron/.tex.exs"
+Code.require_file "/home/aaron/.teex.exs"

-## Pick your tex workspace
+## Pick your teex workspace
 ## Let's assume this workspace has Jason installed in it
-Tex.workspace "test"
+Teex.workspace "test"

 ## Do some stuff!
 ## Let's encode a map to JSON and output it to STDOUT